Gallus Golf ACR

 Partially Supports

-The application is accessible and navigable with screen reader technology, utilizing alt text, proper labeling, error identification, and semantic HTML structure where applicable.
-While the application does not support a physical or digital keyboard for navigation, keyboard functionality is enabled for form inputs.
-We have tested the application using VoiceOver and TalkBack assisted technologies.
+Accessible and navigable with screen readers using alt text, proper labeling, error identification, and semantic HTML.
+Keyboard functionality enabled for form inputs.
+Tested with VoiceOver and TalkBack assistive technologies.

 Low Vision Users